if something here resonated ·

 burnout is not a personality flaw

-If you're burned out, there's a good chance you've already told yourself some version of this: I just need to push through it.
+If you're looking into burnout therapy in Asheville, there's a good chance you've already told yourself some version of this: I just need to push through it.
 I'm not managing my time well enough.
 Other people handle more than this.
 I used to be better at this.
 Something is wrong with me.

 what burnout actually is

-The World Health Organization describes burnout as a syndrome resulting from chronic workplace stress that hasn't been successfully managed.
-But burnout isn't just a work problem anymore — if it ever was.
+Burnout isn't just a work problem — if it ever was.
 It shows up in caregiving, in parenting, in activism, in trying to hold a life together through a difficult season.
 Anywhere you've been giving more than you've been able to replenish, for long enough that you've hit empty.

 why a vacation doesn't fix it

-This is one of the most frustrating things about burnout: you take time off, and it doesn't help.
-Or it helps briefly, and then you're right back to where you were within a week of returning to your life.
-This is actually a useful diagnostic sign.
+You take time off and it doesn't help.
+Or it helps for a few days, and then you're right back to where you were within a week of returning.
 If rest isn't restoring you, you're not just tired.
 You're burned out.

 The difference is that burnout isn't a deficit of rest.
 It's a deficit of recovery, and those aren't the same thing.
 Recovery from burnout requires something that addresses what actually depleted you: the values conflicts, the workload that doesn't match your capacity, the caregiving situation that doesn't have an end date, the identity questions about whether this life is actually the one you want.
 Rest doesn't touch those things.
 Therapy can.